BrentPearce/obviousGameObfuscator/analysis.md

 natural place to examine.

 Looking around this location, specifically looking up from there, we see the following strings: "saveState", "saveHash" and "hashString".
 These are all located at about offset 407BD4.
-Searching further we see other things but nothing isolated in a subroutine for easier analysis.
+Searching further we see other strings but nothing especially helpful.

 Stepping back we can consider that the program creates two files one called gameState and the other called gameState.hash.
 These are likely where the game parameters are stored durring and after runtime.
 Examining the contents